 A candid perspective on the nativity

-For example, one thing we tend to forget is that there was no soap in Bethlehem, at the time when Jesus Christ was born.
-In the modern era of post-technological convenience, we just tend to assume that one could go to the corner store and buy a bar of soap.
-But soap hadn’t been invented yet, and back then, you’d be very lucky even to find spring water in the shops.
+In the modern era of post-technological convenience, we just tend to assume that one could always go to the corner store and buy a bar of soap.
+But when Jesus was born, soap hadn’t been invented yet.
+Back then, you’d be very lucky even to find fresh spring water in the shops.
 Maybe you think I exaggerate this cleft in our comprehension, but for myself, I do remember singing in the church choir at Christmas time:

 While shepherds washed their socks at night,

 And they all began to scrub.